-For Executives and Leadership teams, we offer a one-day Scaling Agile SAFe Introduction and Visioning workshop, which allows leaders to define their vision and outcomes from an enterprise agile capability transformation and which provides an overview of the key Scaling patterns and organizational aspects of the SAFe framework.
+For Executives and Leadership Teams, we offer a one-day Scaling Agile SAFe Introduction and Visioning workshop, which allows leaders to define their vision and outcomes from an enterprise agile capability transformation and which provides an overview of the key Scaling patterns and organisational aspects of the SAFe framework.

 Our SAFe Consultancy Services